Samastipur district

-Samastipur is one of the thirty-eight districts of Bihar in India.
+Samastipur district is one of the thirty-eight districts of Bihar in India.
 The district headquarters are located at Samastipur.
-The district occupies an area of 2904 km² and has a population of 4,261,566.
+The district occupies an area of 2904km² and has a population of 4,261,566.

+Samastipur was the largest milk producing district of Bihar in 2022.

 History

 Samastipur became a district in 1972 when it was split from Darbhanga district.